 Pebble Beach for pros only this year because of COVID spike

-The only stars at the AT&T Pebble Beach Pro-Am this year will be the players.
+The only stars at the AT&T Pebble Beach Pro-Am this year will be the players and the golf course.

-The spike in COVID-19 cases in California led organizers to cancel the pro-am portion of a tournament with a long history of entertainers and celebrities mixing with the pros on one of the most picturesque courses in the country.
+The spike in COVID-19 cases in California led organizers to cancel the pro-am portion of a tournament with a long history of entertainers, celebrities and CEOs mixing with the pros on one of the most famous and picturesque landscapes in America.

 That means no antics from Bill Murray, Justin Timberlake breaking out into song while waiting on a tee box or even the latest fashion statement from rap singer Macklemore.

 The tournament also is losing one of its golf courses.
 The 156-man field on Feb.
-11-14 will play only at Pebble Beach and Spyglass Hill.
+11-14 will be held only at Pebble Beach and Spyglass Hill.
 It typically includes the Shore course at Monterey Peninsula Country Club.

-Pebble Beach is the second PGA Tour event to lose the pro-am format.
-The American Express next week in La Quinta, California, previously announced it would have only professionals on two courses in the desert.
-No fans will be allowed.
+Tournament director Steve John said the Monterey Peninsula Foundation, Pebble Beach Company, longtime sponsor AT&T and the PGA Tour all were involved in the decision.

+“I know we did the right thing,” John said.
+“We had to come to this decision.
+It’s still disappointing.”

 Coronavirus cases in California have risen sharply since Thanksgiving, though the numbers have leveled off in recent days.
 Even so, new cases over the last week in the nation’s most populous state are far greater than Texas and Florida.